In addition to collecting samples, MMX will also perform remote sensing of Mars and its moons using a suite of observational instruments.

 CMDM stands for “Circum-Martian Dust Monitor”.

-It is a device for clarifying the dust environment around the Martin moon.
-By measuring the dust abundance of 10 μm or more in size, the frequency of collision of celestial bodies that generate dust and the phenomenon of dust reintegration on Martian moons are investigated.
+This is a device for clarifying the dust environment around the Martin moon.
+By measuring the dust abundance of 10 μm or more in size, the frequency of collision of celestial bodies that generate dust and the phenomenon of dust reintegration on Martian moons can be investigated.

 Planetary Exploration Research Center Chiba Institute of Technology Senior Staff Scientist